| Title: | Discovery of Motifs in Spatial-Time Series |

 a |

-Number of letters to do the encode |
+Number of letters in the SAX alphabet. |

 sb |